 - The interview process – Do they have testing and how many interviews will there be

-It is very difficult to move away from pre-conceived ideas and preferences as we are all humans and whilst they can sometimes be positive, the problem of holding preconceived notions as being true is that they can also lead us to very negative and critical beliefs that can also affect behaviours and how well you perform in an interview.
+It is very difficult to move away from preconceived ideas and preferences as we are all human and whilst they can sometimes be positive, the problem of holding preconceived notions as being true is that they can also lead us to very negative and critical beliefs that can also affect behaviours and how well you perform in an interview.

-This is something that I discuss with every candidate I work with and it’s amazing how many times people will change their mind about a firm and where it sits in their order of preference once they have met with them.
+This is something that we discuss with every candidate we work with and it’s amazing how many times people will change their mind about a firm and where it sits in their order of preference once they have met with them.

 Put yourself in the position of this happening to you.
 You have met with a firm that have shown interest in you joining and you have now decided that you really want to work for them, this is the job you have been dreaming about – If you knew this before the interview, what order would your objectives have been in?
 Are you now worried that you won’t be offered the job?
 Have you done enough to be offered the job?

 By clearly defining your objectives and putting them in the right order, you should have prepared extremely well for this interview and done everything you can to achieve an offer.
 If an offer comes then you have hopefully reached both of your objectives successfully – WELL DONE TO YOU.
 If an offer doesn’t come, you have only successfully met one objective of deciding that the firm is right for you but unfortunately, you have not done enough to be offered the dream role and Objective Number 2 now becomes irrelevant!

 It is so important that you do your best to remain in control so again your focus and Number 1 objective of going to an interview should always be: